 Liabilities for premium deposit fund deposit-type contracts are included without reduction for potential surrender charges.
 This liability is equal to the accumulated account deposits, plus interest credited, and less withdrawals.
-The following table provides information about premium deposit fund deposit-type contracts for the years ended December 31, 2023 and 2022.
+The following table provides information about premium deposit fund deposit-type contracts for the years ended December 31, 2024 and 2023.

-Year end December 31, 2023 Year ended December 31, 2022 Balance at beginning of period \$ 154,808 \$ 157,534 Deposits received 9,829 80,687 Interest credited 3,022 6,738 Withdrawals (32,588) (90,151) Balance at end of period \$ 135,071 \$ 154,808
+Year end December 31, 2024 Year end December 31, 2023 Balance at beginning of period \$ 135,071 \$ 154,808 Deposits received 27,434 9,829 Interest credited 3,052 3,022 Withdrawals (29,247) (32,588) Balance at end of period \$ 136,310 \$ 135,071

 Benefit reserves: The Company establishes liabilities for amounts payable under insurance policies, including traditional life insurance and annuities.
 Generally, amounts are payable over an extended period of time.
 Liabilities for future policy benefits of traditional life insurance have been computed by a net level premium method based upon estimates at the time of issue for investment yields, mortality and withdrawals.
 These estimates include provisions for experience less favorable than initially expected.
 Mortality assumptions are based on industry experience expressed as a percentage of standard mortality tables.
+Mortality and interest rate assumptions include provisions for adverse deviation and are locked in at the year of issue.

 Policy claims: Policy claims are based on reported claims plus estimated incurred but not reported claims developed from trends of historical data applied to current exposure.
-The Company's current estimate of incurred but not reported claims as of December 31, 2023 and 2022 is \$152,739 and \$131,489 and is included as a part of policyholder benefit reserves.
+The Company's current estimate of incurred but not reported claims as of December 31, 2024 and 2023 is \$187,527 and \$152,739 and is included as a part of policyholder benefit reserves.